Towards the Theory of Unsupervised Federated Learning: Non-asymptotic Analysis of Federated EM Algorithms: Label Permutation

-\begin{theorem} Under Assumption \ref{asmp: stepwise}, there exists a permutation $\iota \in \mathcal{P}^R$ such that $\widehat{\pi}_k = \iota \circ \pi_k^*$ for all $k \in S$. \end{theorem} The limitation of the stepwise search algorithm is that it requires the first $K_0$ tasks to be non-outlier tasks.
-One potential solution is running the the algorithm for multiple times with a random shuffling of tasks, and then picking the permutations based on recurring pattern observed across multiple experiment runs.
+The limitation of the stepwise search algorithm is that it requires the first $K_0$ tasks to be non-outlier tasks.
+One potential solution is running the algorithm multiple times with a random shuffling of tasks and then picking the permutations based on recurring patterns observed across multiple experiment runs.
 We leave a full investigation of this random algorithm for future study.